misssplaced/urbs/README.md

 # urbs
-Ontology design patterns to represent the urban environment
+Ontology design patterns to represent the urban environment in a social dimension.